Statue of the Hermit

 The QB museum is located right across from the E&N Railway station on Beach Road and has a magnificent view of the ocean.
 The grounds consist of a small garden where the statue of Guiseppe Roat (made by local carver François Mongeau in 2012), better known as the Hermit, presides.
 The Hermit was born in the Tyrolean Alps in 1882, and as a young man traveled widely before coming to Qualicum sometime in the early 1920s where he purchased 44 acres of land on the western outskirts of town, in the area now known as “Hermitage Park”.
 On this land he handcrafted his large cabin by himself with many hand-carved details not often seen at the time, and cleared roads and paths through the heavy bush, giving the place a park-like atmosphere.
 He opened his lodge as a museum to the public, naming it the Museum of Nature Art and filled it with a unique collection of oddities he had collected during his travels, as well as interesting nature items that he found on his many local explorations.

-A small pioneer house was constructed as part of an education program in 2000 It is still used today as a “shake splitting” station/activity during our Children’s Museum Day which takes place on the last Saturday in September every year.
+A small pioneer house was constructed as part of an education program in 2000.
+It is still used today as a “shake splitting” station/activity during our Children’s Museum Day which takes place in August every year.

 The anchor was originally thought to have come from the “Thrasher”, a sail schooner.
 It would have been carrying 2300 tons of coal from Nanaimo to San Francisco when it sank in 1897.
 It was being towed by the Beaver (a steam sail vessel) when a sudden gust of wind blew it onto the rocks (now known as Thrasher Rock) and it went down.
 The anchor was raised by Robert Frost in 1978.
 He lived in Qualicum Beach and donated it to the Museum.
 Research later indicated that the anchor was not from the Thrasher, but may have been used to salvage vessels.